Foxe’s Book of Martyrs

 Next, continuing to address not just the Twelve but all believers in all ages, Jesus magnifies His picture of the wolves so that their snarling visages can be seen more clearly, and He points out faces that His followers would never expect to find among their enemies (Matt.
 10:21).
 Among them are some close relatives.
 In the battle between God and Satan, every soldier on God’s side may suffer the grief of seeing loved ones join Satan’s side.
 The enemy he meets in combat may be a brother, a father, or even a child.
 To prepare us for the worst case, Jesus said that evil powers might gain such a hold over our loved one that he might even deliver us to death.
 Church history has proved the prophecy correct.
 Every wave of major persecution has turned brother against brother and parent against child.
 Still today, a convert to Christ in Muslim or Hindu countries might be killed by his own family in defense of what they imagine to be their honor.
 In reality, they are protecting their position in the community.

-Later in the same discourse, Jesus warned again that anyone who undertakes the work of God may incur stiff opposition in His own family (Matt.
+Later in the same discourse, Jesus warned again that anyone who undertakes the work of God may incur stiff opposition from members of his own family (Matt.
 10:34-7).
 It was needful to say more about such opposition because it has always been Satan’s most effective weapon against the church.
 The choice between serving Christ and retaining the good will of a family hostile to Christ is one of the most severe tests of faith a man can face, and many a professing believer has failed it.
 Under pressure from loved ones, he has backed down from doing God’s will.

-The warfare would be especially difficult to wage because the battle lines would often be drawn within the same family.
+To prepare His soldiers for the fiercest combat, Jesus reemphasized that the battle lines in the war for souls might disrupt the closest ties, the dearest bonds, between one human being and another.
 Against the faithful servant of God might be ranged such adversaries as father and mother and mother-in-law.
-The closest ties, the dearest bonds, between one human being and another would not be exempt from disruption by the gospel of Christ.
 Jesus singles out those bonds that are especially rich in emotional importance: a son’s deep reverence for the primary source of his own identity, his father; a daughter’s similar love for her mother; but also a wife’s special longing to be approved by the woman she supplanted in her husband’s affection, her mother-in-law.

 A Warning as to How Many May Oppose Us